YU-Zhejian/IBI-ICA-G6/Readme.md

+# FBI Warnings:

+For those who wants to clone my repository and get a higher grade:

+1. You are a liar, and;

+2. Your action will be reported to the Examination Board.

 # Readme @ IBI ICA Group6

 Good morning!
 Welcome to Group 6!
 Before starting our project, it is important to state our rules: